 If your diet allows it, you could also stir though 80g of finely grated parmesan cheese before the chicken.
-Or use a little sprinkling of Nutritional Yeast for a cheesey flavouring.
+Or use 1/4 cup of Nutritional Yeast for a cheesey flavouring.

 For a vegan option for this dish, remove the chicken and use 2-3 cups of sliced button mushrooms.
 Don’t wait until the end to add them in though.
 Add them to the meal about 2 minutes after the onion and garlic go into the pan.

 Total cooking time will be about 25-30mins.

 I’m not sure about your house, but in mine, the half hour before dinner is filled with bathing, dressing and wrangling 3 hungry little people, so standing in front of the stove for 30 mins doesn’t work very well!